Feet in the same circle

 Two campuses.
 One mission.

-Genesee Community Charter School (GCCS) provides a rich educational experience that values intellectual rigor, community responsibility, and respect for diversity.
+The Genesee Community Charter Schools (GCCS) provide a rich educational experience that values intellectual rigor, community responsibility, and respect for diversity.
 Our local history-based and globally-connected program immerses our diverse population of students in investigation and discovery, extensively using the cultural and natural resources of our community.
-We nurture our students’ natural abilities to be reflective questioners, articulate communicators, critical thinkers, and skilled problem solvers, enabling them to reach exemplary standards.
+We nurture our students’ natural abilities to be critical thinkers and skilled problem solvers, enabling them to reach exemplary standards.

 Genesee Community Charter School at the RMSC and Genesee Community Charter School – Flour City Campus do not discriminate on the basis of race/ethnicity, color, national origin, sex, disability, veteran status, or age in the administration of any of its employment, educational programs, admissions policies, recreational, and other school-administered programs.

-Our schools are publicly funded and there is no tuition.
-Enrollment is open to all city of Rochester residents, as well as suburban district residents.
-An enrollment lottery is held in April of each year for incoming kindergarten students and for vacancies as they are available in first through fifth grades.
+Our schools are publicly-funded and tuition-free.
+Enrollment is open to all city of Rochester (RCSD) residents, as well as suburban district residents.
+An enrollment lottery is held in April of each year for grades K-6.

-At a Glance: GCCS at the RMSC (“River Campus”)
+At a Glance: GCCS – RMSC (“River”) Campus

 • Opened in 2001